-List of features include 2X optical zoom, portrait mode, slow-motion video capture, and more.
+List of features includes 2X optical zoom, portrait mode, slow-motion video capture, and more.
 And you can also take great selfies using the front camera.

 A new edition to the Note 9 is AI.
 The camera can detect scenes and optimize image settings accordingly.
 These enhancements are subtle and not as harsh as Huawei’s P20 Pro.

 Camera performance on high-end Samsung phones is right up there with the best out there.
 But still, it’s a notch behind the Pixel 2 and Google is expected to further step up the game with Pixel 3 next month.

 Samsung Galaxy Note 9 Review: Performance and Software

 One very important upgrade over the last years Note8 is the new Exynos 9810 chipset.
 We have been using the Galaxy S9+ for the last 5 months and the performance is still very consistent.
 More so than any other Samsung flagship that we have used in the past.